ripienaar/puppet-module-data/README.md

 **NOTE:** There is now native support for this feature in Puppet 4 and this repo is now officially deprecated and moving to unmaintained.

+Additionally this module does not work on Puppet 4, will likely break your setup.
+Do not use it on Puppet 4, migrate to native Module Data support

 See https://www.devco.net/archives/2016/01/08/native-puppet-4-data-in-modules.php

 While hiera does a decent job of separating code and data for users